2026 Q1 Global Freight Transportation and Logistics Trends

 Air Freight Demand vs. Capacity

-** Accenture Demand does not capture low-value de Minimis eCommerce Demand
+** Accenture Demand does not fully capture low-value trade

 Air Freight Industry Rates